-I’ll preface this firsthand account of my experience inside a salt cave by disclosing that I am a bit wellness-obsessed, and I consider myself an early adopter of most of the latest and greatest healthy living trends on the market.
-(Just take my past articles concerning all-natural alternatives for antibiotics and butter, or the post dedicated to the extensive benefits of parsley, as proof.)
+I’ll preface this firsthand account of my experience inside a salt cave by disclosing that I am obsessed with wellness, and I consider myself an early adopter of most of the latest and greatest healthy living trends on the market.
+(Just take my past articles about all-natural alternatives for antibiotics and butter and the extensive benefits of parsley as proof.)
 That being said, I’ll admit I had my doubts going into the salt cave.

 Wait, What's a Salt Cave?

 There’s typically a “fireplace” built entirely of salt stones and filled with salt rock lamps or lights, which gives the cave a peaceful orange glow.
-The ceiling is meant to emulate a cave and may also be strung with patches of twinkle lights to provide ambiance and dim lighting, however the cave is kept mostly dark to provide a relaxing, spa-like environment.
-I’d compare the atmosphere to a large unheated sauna—made of salt.
+The ceiling is meant to emulate a cave and may also be strung with patches of twinkle lights to provide ambiance and dim lighting, however, the cave is kept mostly dark to provide a relaxing, spa-like environment.
+I’d compare the atmosphere to a large unheated sauna made of salt.
 Though the word cave sounds intimidating, this one is quite inviting.

-What You Should Know Before You Go
+What Should You Know Before You Go?

-First things first, you'll want to make a reservation.
-Most caves have a limited amount of seating and follow a schedule as far as timed group sessions.
-In other words, you most likely won't be able to show up and just walk into the cave at your leisure.
-Be prepared to commit at least an hour out of your day as most sessions inside the cave are forty-five minutes to an hour.
+Be prepared to commit at least an hour out of your day, as most sessions inside the cave are 45 minutes to an hour.
 I signed up for a 45-minute session at 4 p.m. on a Saturday, which turned out to be a relaxing activity after a busy day that began with a workout followed by several errands.
-Be sure to drink plenty of water before (and after), as the cave can dehydrate you (you'll find out why below).
-Lastly, it's not free, so bring your wallet.
-The Montauk Salt Cave charges $40 per person for each session, but pricing varies depending on the cave and if it's a boutique operation or part of a larger spa experience.

 What Goes on Inside?